OakLabsInc/component-fluentd/README.md

 logs to Loggly.
 All of the containers in your OakOS services array will have their logs forwarded.

 After creating an account on [https://www.loggly.com/](https://www.loggly.com) you can go to [https://zivelo.loggly.com/account/users/api/tokens](https://zivelo.loggly.com/account/users/api/tokens) to get your personal token.
+Remember that in our case `zivelo` in the url is there because that was the company defined when setting up our account.
+Your login URLs will be the same but replacing zivelo with your company name.
 This token will need to be passed as an environmental variable at install time like: `"LOGGLY_TOKEN": "xxxxxxxxxxxxxxxxxxxxxxxx"`

 This container can be adapted to send logs from many different devices by sending a unique environmental variable for `"LOGGLY_TAG": "mycustomtag"` during install.
 This type can then be added as a filter in the Loggly [Search](https://zivelo.loggly.com/search) screen.
 Just add a filter in the input box like `tag:mycustomtag`